 The programme has been designed to take account of the KU curriculum design principles.
-As befits a programme with a diverse entry, the teaching and learning methods used are varied and designed to be inclusive of all students, irrespective of background.
-The focus of the teaching and learning is to develop a range of academic and study skills, as well as basic quantitative skills that prepare students for successful study, at Level 4 and beyond, to maximise their chances of obtaining the best possible degree awards.
+As befits a course with a diverse entry the teaching and learning methods used are varied and designed to be inclusive of all students, irrespective of background.
+The focus of the teaching and learning is to develop a range of academic and study skills that prepare students for successful study, not only at level 4, but beyond to maximise their chances of obtaining the highest possible degree awards.

-As the Foundation Year is seen as a 'stepping stone' from Further Education to Level 4, the teaching strategies are designed to help develop students as independent learners as the year progresses.
+As the Foundation year is seen as a 'steppingstone' from Further Education to level 4, the teaching strategies are designed to help develop students as independent learners as the year progresses.